vvnnzar/MBC11_Note-Taker/README.md

 Monash Bootcamp Assignment 11 - Note Taker

 ### About this project
-Monash Bootcamp started code was enhanced to create this Note Taker application.
+Monash Bootcamp starter code was enhanced to create this Note Taker application.
 The Note Taker application is a tool that can be used to write and save notes on the client browser.
 This application uses Express.js to save and retrieve note data from a JSON file.